sroze/companienv/README.md

 ### `rsa-pair` extension

-If the public/private key pair does not exists, Companienv will offer to generate one for the user.
+If the public/private key pair does not exist, Companienv will offer to generate one for the user.
 ```yaml
 #+rsa-pair(JWT_PRIVATE_KEY_PATH JWT_PUBLIC_KEY_PATH JWT_PRIVATE_KEY_PASS_PHRASE)
 JWT_PRIVATE_KEY_PATH=/runtime/keys/jwt-private.pem